 Data security: Businesses are relying more and more on the internet;however, it comes at a cost.
 It’s estimated that UK businesses encounter around 149 million hours of internet downtime per year, at a cost of £12.3 billion in lost productivity.
 If your business relies heavily on the internet, the cloud, and various other cyber programs, it’s crucial that you have a secure internet connection and that your business assets are protected both online and offline.
 One of the biggest threats any business now faces is the potential theft or breach of data.
 It’s vital that businesses adopt different techniques to enhance data protection.
 Using password keepers and protectors, as well as random password generators can all help decrease the chance of a breach.

 Installing a firewall is an essential first step in ensuring data security.
 Alongside firewalls, installing an antivirus program onto your servers can help prevent potential viruses.
+Before making a purchase, make sure to find the best antivirus for business and your needs.

 Cyber and physical security are absolutely essential for a small business to function.
 The cost of security threats and incidents can be damning for small businesses that don’t have the financial reserves and manpower of larger companies.
 Keeping stock, staff and customers secure must be a fundamental part of your business plan, and contingencies should be drawn up so you can quickly react to ongoing situations.
 A lot of responsibility falls on the owner or director of a small business, so delegating tasks and roles can be a good way to boost security across the operation.